Orthodontic archwire: Beta-titanium (TMA) archwire

 Pure titanium can exist in two phases: Alpha and Beta.
 Alpha phase represents low temperature (below 885 °C) and beta phase represents high temperature (above 885 °C).
 Charles J. Burstone and Dr. Goldberg developed the β-Titanium when they combined Molybdenum with pure titanium.
 They devised this alloy to allow these wires to produce lower biomechanical forces compared to the stainless steel and cobalt-chromium-nickel wires.
-They have better formability and springback then the stainless steel wires.
+They have better formability and springback than the stainless steel wires.
 Thus this alloy came to be known as Beta-Titanium alloy.
 It consists of Titanium (79%), Molybdenum (11%), Zirconium (6%) and Tin (4%).
 This alloy is known commercially by the name TMA or Titanium-Molybdenum alloy.
 This alloy does not involve nickel and can be used in patients who have allergy to nickel.
 TMA wires have rough surfaces and produce most friction out of all the wires used in orthodontics which was found in a study done by Kusy et al. in 1989.